DeannaGreen/DevelopME/README.md

 # DevelopME
 DevelopMe is a web application created by developers for developers.
-It encourages developers to focus on key areas such as their wellbeing, networking skills and commercial awarness by accumulating tools to help them with this in a single place.
+It encourages developers to focus on key areas such as their wellbeing, networking skills and commercial awareness by accumulating tools to help them with this in a single place.

 DevelopMe is hosted on Heroku, you can check it out [here.](https://testdevelopme2.herokuapp.com/)